-Grade 10 students from Templeton Secondary School’s STEM program visited our Downtown Tech Hub last month to help launch their first applied robotics group project.
+Grade 10 students from Templeton Secondary School’s STEM program visited our Downtown TEC (Technology Education and Collaboration) Hub last month to help launch their first applied robotics group project.
 Over three months, these 25 students will work on building a garbage-sorting robot.

 Sharing real-world insights